Content Writer at SocialBee

 Additionally, your protected tweets won’t appear in public search results like Google, though they will still show up in Twitter’s own search.
 However, unlike Bluesky, these settings need to be changed in the global settings and affect all posts, rather than being customizable on an individual post basis.

-14. X Pro has an in-built social inbox
+14. X Pro has a built-in social inbox

-With X Pro, users can manage comments, direct messages (DMs), and mentions all in one place through an integrated social inbox.
-This feature helps streamline interactions by consolidating them into a single view, making it easier to manage communication on the platform.
+With X Pro, users can manage comments, direct messages (DMs), and mentions all in one place, making it easier to manage interactions on the platform.

-In contrast, Bluesky doesn’t have an equivalent social inbox feature.
-While you can still engage with comments and mentions, the platform lacks the consolidated management system that X Pro offers for handling interactions across the board.
+In contrast, Bluesky doesn’t have a social inbox feature.
+While you can still engage with comments and mentions individually, you can’t manage them from a single dashboard.

 Frequently asked questions